Nandor206/jinx/README.md

 ## Simple web server in Rust
 I started this project as a web application, then got bored and continued it as a Nginx copy.
 Don't expect too much from it, but it does the very basic stuff.
-You can share 1 page, you can log the things it does.
+You can share 1 page, you can log the things it does, etc. Really basic stuff.
+I hope it will get better by the time.
+Seems like a really good project.
+I hate the fact, that I don't know much about Rust yet, so I'm using ChatGPT here and there.
+I cannot take responsibility for anything.

 Some times I use questionable commit messeges, please don't take it seriusly.
 TY